thanpolas/toddmotto.github.io/_posts/2014-07-02-web-components-concepts-shadow-dom-imports-templates-custom-elements.md

 Before we get over excited about this stuff though, let's actually understand what the [Web Components spec](http://www.w3.org/TR/components-intro) really means.
 First thing's first, Web Components are a collection of building blocks, not a single thing.
 Let's look at each block to see what's up.

-Let's look at what makes up the next generation of the web platform.
 This will be a very high level view, otherwise this post could end up being three days worth of reading!

 #### Templates
 Templates are where we define reusable code, we even get an element for it with `<template>`.
 The first time you use it, don't panic - it's invisible in the visible interface output, until you view source you won't know anything is even there.
 It's merely a declarative element to create a new template for... anything you like.